Yuricst/yuricst.github.io/_pages/about.md

 Before starting my Ph.D., I completed my alma mater at Imperial College London with a Master's in aeronautical engineering (MEng) and a year abroad at the University of California, Los Angeles (UCLA).
 In the past, I have worked on the design of low-energy transfers to low-lunar orbits as part of the mission analysis team at ispace, as well on cislunar GNC at Mitsubishi Electric Research Laboratories (MERL).

-In my free time, I took part in the 11th and 12th editions of the Global Trajectory Optimisation Competition (GTOC) as part of the Advanced Concepts Team In my non-astrodynamics free time, I enjoy shooting film photographs, playing tennis, and reading.
+In my free time, I took part in the 11th and 12th editions of the Global Trajectory Optimisation Competition (GTOC) as part of the Advanced Concepts Team at ESTEC, finishing up on the second and fourth place, respectively.
+In my non-astrodynamics-oriented free time, I enjoy shooting film photographs, playing tennis, and reading.
 I am quite omnivorous about music, and depending on my mood will listen to anything from Brahms to The Blue Hearts.